 Finally, when the application is complete, it should return the lease.
 The

 ReturnLease RPC should be used when a client is finished with their ownership to indicate that the robot is no longer owned without waiting for a revocation timeout.
-Note, applications should only return the lease when it was the one who acquired the lease using the
+Note, an application should only return the lease when it was the one who acquired the lease using the

 AcquireLease RPC.
 In the case of a remote mission service callback or other services which are delegated the lease by a different main service, the application’s service should not return the lease when finished - the main service acquired the lease and will return it when complete.